 Seedrs offers everyday investors the opportunity to invest in startups they believe in.
 The community is great, and some important questions and clarifications are asked in the discussion forums.
 This helps to make up your mind if you’re willing to invest in a pitch or not.

 The secondary market is great if you need to free up your capital before the startup provides you with an exit.
 However, Seedrs makes it a bit weird by setting themselves the price for each stock you own.
+I do use the secondary market from time to time to buy additional shares in companies I like.

 The auto-invest feature could be a great idea, but in the current state, it’s just a recipe for disaster.
 There’s no way to filter the pitches at least by sectors you’re interested in.